ros2/rmw_gurumdds/README.md

 This package is disabled by default.

 ## Branches
-There are four active branches in this project: master, foxy, eloquent and dashing.
+There are three active branches in this project: master, galactic and foxy.
 New changes made in [ROS2 repository](https://github.com/ros2) will be applied to the master branch, so this branch might be unstable.
-If you want to use this project with ROS2 Foxy Fitzroy, Eloquent Elusor or Dashing Diademata, please use foxy, eloquent or dashing branch, respectively.
+If you want to use this project with ROS2 Galactic Geochelone, Foxy Fitzroy, please use galactic or foxy branch, respectively.

 ## Implementation Status
 Currently some features are not fully implemented.